Witherel found not guilty in 2017 murder case

-HUNTINGTON — Jurors on Monday afternoon found a Huntington man not guilty in the murder of a man who died in his home due to what police described as cutting injuries.
+HUNTINGTON — Jurors on Monday afternoon found a Huntington man not guilty of the murder of a man who died in 2017 in his home due to what police described as cutting injuries.

 While the defense had expected Witherel to testify on his own behalf, the defense rested Monday without him taking the stand.

-Instead, the final moments of trial before both sides rested surrounded the defense's last-ditch effort to cast doubt into the jury's mind about the testimony of William Scott Brown, one of the men who said he drove Witherel to the scene on the morning of the death, and whether he had been inside the home at the time of the death.
+Instead, the final moments of trial before both sides rested focused on the defense’s effort to cast doubt in jurors’ minds about the testimony of William Scott Brown, one of the men who said he drove Witherel to the scene on the morning of the death, and whether he had been inside the home at the time of the death.

 A woman who worked at a nearby business said she had seen one person enter the home and one person exit, although she admitted she had only been outside for a short period of time.